Koti ja Yhteiskunta: History and profile

 Koti ja Yhteiskunta was first published on 14 April 1889.
 The founder was Alexandra Gripenberg who also edited the magazine which covered both political writings and domestic articles.
 She was the sole editor-in-chief of the magazine until 1911 and published various articles.
 Her writings mostly covered the achievements of women in different countries.

 Koti ja Yhteiskunta was published by the Finnish Women’s Association on a monthly basis.
-The magazine opposed to women's having sex and children before marriage and denounced the working-class and rural women who were frequently practising these.
-It also regarded female servants as a threat for family life and demanded that female servants should be tested for sexually transmitted diseases.
-After producing a total 273 issues Koti ja Yhteiskunta ceased publication on 31 December 1911.
+The magazine supported the education of women in the 1890s.
+There was a section of the magazine entitled National News in which it reported statistics on female university graduates.
+Koti ja Yhteiskunta opposed to women's having sex and children before marriage and denounced the working-class and rural women who were frequently practising these.
+The magazine also regarded female servants as a threat for family life and demanded that female servants should be tested for sexually transmitted diseases.

+After producing a total of 273 issues Koti ja Yhteiskunta ceased publication on 31 December 1911.